Writing and publishing

 my German portable typewriter

-Short stories
+Short Stories

 The iron alarm

 No-one round here says “hello”.
-They say “alright”, as if they care how you are or need to check that everything is as it should be, but no-one ever knows because you're just supposed to say ” back…
+They say “alright”, as if they care how you are or need to check that everything is as it should be, but no-one ever knows because you're just supposed to say “alright” back…

 Our special fishes